The apprenticeship agreement can be entered into at various times during the apprenticeship:

-Denmark offers educational guarantee.
+Denmark offers an educational guarantee.
 Apprentices who do not have an apprenticeship agreement with a company in place can complete parts of their apprenticeship at a work experience centre at a technical college.

-The Danish Government pays for the education of the apprentices when they study at the school, while companies pay the apprentices when they are at work.
+The Danish Government pays for the education of the apprentices when they study at school, while companies pay the apprentices when they are at work.